Scrap taxes on drug import for spinal muscular atrophy, Stalin tells Centre | Politics

 - India

-Necessary steps should be taken to exempt customs duty, integrated GST, and any other taxes on import of life-saving drugs for the treatment of Spinal Muscular Atrophy, Tamil Nadu Chief Minister M K Stalin urged the Centre on Tuesday.
+Necessary steps should be taken to exempt customs duty, integrated GST and any other taxes on import of life saving drugs for treatment of Spinal Muscular Atrophy, Tamil Nadu Chief Minister M K Stalin urged the Centre on Tuesday.

-A single dose treatment (Zolgensma) or multiple doses (Spinraza) gene-therapy treatment or Risdiplam oral syrup is expensive and the parents of the children who are affected by the rare disorder find it difficult to meet the cost of treatment, the Chief Minister said.
+A single dose treatment (Zolgensma) or multiple dose (Spinraza) gene-therapy treatment or Risdiplam oral syrup are expensive and the parents of the children who are affected by the rare disorder find it difficult to meet the cost of treatment, the Chief Minister said.

 ''As these drugs are imported, the customs duty and integrated GST levied on them, further increases the cost of gene-therapy.''
 Recently, the union government had waived tax for import of this medicine for a child who was suffering from SMA, he recalled.

-Hence, Stalin requested Sitharaman to take necessary steps to exempt customs duty, integrated GST, any other such taxes on import of life-saving drugs for the treatment of SMA, as a matter of policy.
+Hence, Stalin requested Sitharaman to take necessary steps to exempt customs duty, integrated GST, any other such taxes on import of life saving drugs for treatment of SMA, as a matter of policy.

+BJP state unit president K Annamalai, in a letter to Sitharaman said a 23-month old girl child from Tamil Nadu was suffering from SMA.
+Doctors have recommended her Zolgensma, which has to be imported.

+''The cost of the drug itself is around Rs 16 crore and duties, GST comes around Rs 6 crore,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)